Traveling as a couple isn’t always easy. Find out 5 incredible tips based on our own experiences, to survive as a couple while traveling

-My experience traveling as a couple
+My experiences traveling as a couple

 Jan and I also have those difficult moments.
-Even though our journeys always seem perfect on the blog and social media, it’s not always so rosy.
+Even though our travel adventures always seem perfect on social media, that’s not always the case.
 Over the years we’ve got to know each other better and meanwhile we know how we can best deal with such situations.
-We have five guidelines that we try to pursue when we travel.
-And these always help us to meet in the middle.
+Based on our own expiriences we have 5 golden tips to survive traveling as a couple.
+These always help us to meet in the middle.

 1. 1 + 1 = 2

-Besides we are very different.
-I like to follow the planning and I have a serious case of FOMO (fear of missing out).
-If something changes in the schedule, I can experience stress as a result.
-Jan is much calmer in that area and he quickly deals with unexpected changes.
+Besides that we like differents activities, we are also very different personalities.
+I like to follow the shedule and this can cuase a serious case of FOMO (fear of missing out).
+If something changes in the schedule, I can experience al lot of stress as a result.
+Jan is way calmer in that area and he quickly deals with unexpected changes.

 2. Open and positive communication

-Living with someone 24 hours a day is not easy.
+Living with someone 24 hours a day isn’t easy.
 Even though you know each other through and through, minor irritations can always arise.
 That ‘s why it’s important that you also communicate with each other about this.
 Be constructive and positive when you do this and don’t tear eachother apart.
 As a result, you also act preventively and outsmart major arguments.